ckeditor/ckeditor5/docs/updating/nim-migration/online-builder.md

 Additionally, both the JavaScript and CSS files are now minified, potentially improving performance.

-If you want to further optimize the build even, you can follow the steps from the {@link getting-started/setup/optimizing-build-size Optimizing build size} guide.
+If you want to optimize the build further, follow the steps from the {@link getting-started/setup/optimizing-build-size Optimizing build size} guide.